Shahriar3809/shahriar3809/README.md

 ## Info

 ## Hi there, I'm AL SHAHRIAR HOSSAIN! 👋
-I'm a passionate front-end developer with a strong focus on building dynamic and responsive web applications using React.js.
+I'm a passionate MERN developer who strongly focuses on building dynamic and responsive web applications.
 I also have extensive experience with Firebase, Node.js, Express.js, MongoDB, HTML, CSS, and Tailwind CSS.